plume-oss/plume-examples/README.md

 Apache License 2.0.
 The project is supported by IBM, Google, and Hortonworks.
 JanusGraph supports various storage backends."_

-To test with JanusGraph as the graph database backend, start by running the database with either:
+To run with JanusGraph as the graph database backend, start by running the database with either:

 Berkeley Java Edition and Lucene (embedded, lightweight)
 ```